How to start the process

-- The Early Years Foundation Stage sets out the legal requirements relating to learning and development and safeguarding and welfare that all Ofsted registered Early Years providers are required to implement.
-All registered childcare providers must have regard for this document.
+- The statutory framework for the early years foundation stage (EYFS) sets out the legal requirements relating to learning and development and safeguarding and welfare that all Ofsted registered Early Years providers are required to implement.

 This session will last up to 2.5 hours.

 - The different options for registration, Ofsted or Childminder Agency

 - The role of the regulatory bodies including who needs to register and why.